 What do The New Yorker, Boing Boing, the Chicago Bulls, BBC America, Beyonce, Vogue, The Rolling Stones, and thousands of other people have in common?
 They all made their official blogs with WordPress.org.
 Launched in 2003, it doesn’t need any introduction except the long list of sites using it today and the fact that it powers around 25% of blogs on the web.
 Just don’t confuse this open-source CMS and hosted blogging software WordPress.com.

 WordPress.org is something you should be familiar with and at least, try it once.
 There are good reasons it is one of the most popular choices when it comes to managing your blog or site.
 It has a learning curve and it will take some time to learn it, but that is the cost of having a professional site or blog.
-Having said that, there is one thing that you won’t get with some of the blogging platforms, and that is 100% ownership of your content.
+Having said that, there is one thing that you won’t get with some of the blogging platforms, and that is 100% ownership of your blog and content.
 In the long run, it will probably be the biggest benefit than with free hosted solutions.

 - Open source and free